juanri0s/optimal-ci-matrix/README.md

    - **File-count mode** (default): Counts files
    - **Test-count mode**: Counts actual tests within files by parsing test constructs
 2. **Job Calculation**: Calculates optimal number of parallel jobs based on:
-   - Count (files or tests) ÷ items-per-job (rounded up)
+   - **File-count mode**: Simple division (count ÷ items-per-job, rounded up)
+   - **Test-count mode**: Bin-packing algorithm for better distribution, with optional heavy test isolation
    - Constrained by `min-jobs` and `max-jobs`
 3. **Matrix Generation**: Creates a GitHub Actions matrix with entries for each project-batch combination.
-For single projects, the `project` field will be the path you provided (e.g., `"."`).
+In test-count mode, each entry includes `testCount` indicating the number of tests and `files` array indicating which files belong to that batch.

 ### Counting Modes